Broken links across staff profiles

 Biography

-As a researcher, Amy’s work focuses on the role of civil society groups and local government in promoting innovative and sustainable development in the context of planning, placemaking and place-based identities, political systems and broader policy influence, organisational design and incentivising action on climate and biodiversity issues.
-Amy has also been leading on biodiversity related-research in freight and logistics and planning and construction, leading to significant engagement with industry experts to co-develop and test metrics, measures and knowledge exchange on nature-positive business practices and research into investment drivers in these different sectors.
+Amy is a Research Fellow at Middlesex University's Centre for Enterprise, Environment and Development Research (CEEDR).
+As a researcher, Amy's work focuses on the role of civil society groups and local government in promoting innovative and sustainable development in the context of planning, placemaking and place-based identities, political systems and broader policy influence, organisational design and incentivising action on climate and biodiversity issues.
+Amy has also been leading biodiversity-related research in freight and logistics and planning and construction, leading to significant engagement with industry experts to co-develop and test metrics, measures and knowledge exchange on nature-positive business practices and research into investment drivers in these different sectors.
+She has a keen interest and expertise in the philosophical and practical implications of value-based approaches and how to integrate regenerative thinking and incentives into decision-making and value chains at different scales and sectors.

 As a practitioner, she specialises in Monitoring, Evaluation, Accountability and Learning (MEAL) and Communications, with extensive field-based experience in Southern Africa, Brazil and the UK.
 She has worked as a Neighbourhood Planning consultant, supporting several community groups and local governments in the UK to produce community-led development plans.
 She has established community-led organisations, including community energy and community-led housing groups, and advised social enterprises on measuring the impact of regenerative procurement.